 Much has been reported about the high fines that will be metered out if a data breach occurs.
 Maximum fines of EUR20m or 4% of gross turnover (whichever is higher) will become effective from May 2018.
 Currently under the DPA, fines of up to GDP500k are possible along with prison sentences for blatantly breaching the DPA principles.

 The current DPA regulations include a principle related to data breach.
 So, in reality, GDPR is no different from DPA, though the maximum fines are somewhat higher.

 Data breaches occurring that are likely to result in a risk to the individuals’ rights and freedoms will need to be reported to the ICO.
 Whether or not the breach should be reported will depend on the risk posed to those Data Subjects whose data has been breached.
 You can read more about this in the ICO blog – Setting the record straight on date breach reporting.

+In marketing to consumers, the situation is different.
 In most circumstances the Data Subject will need to give their consent for data to be held.
-This means that firms must, for example, get people to opt-in to receiving their newsletters and not just assume that consent has been given.
+This means that firms must, for example, get consumers to opt-in to receiving their newsletters and not just assume that consent has been given.

 Once data is collected it can only be used for the purpose for which it was collected.
 Access to the data must be restricted to those who need to use it.
 It must be securely held, and only for as long as it is needed.